fidelnamisi/sandbox/_posts/2022-08-16-How-To-Read-A-Book.md

     -   Stage: Interpretive Reading
     -   Notes To Be Made: Conceptual Notes
     -   Rules for the Stage
         -   Rule 5.
-Come to terms with the author by intepreting his key words.
+Come to terms with the author by interpreting his key words.
         -   Rule 6.
 Grasp the author's leading propositions by dealing with his most important sentences.
         -   Rule 7.
 Know the author's arguments , by finding them in, or constructing them out of, sequences, of sentences.
         -   Rule 8.
 Determine which of his problems the author has solved, and which he has not; and of the latter, decide which the author knew he had failed to solve.